postgres-ai/docs/docs/how-to-guides/administration/engine-manage.md

 Stop and remove the container using `sudo docker stop dblab_server` and `sudo docker rm dblab_server` After that, [launch](#start-database-lab-instance) a new container.

 :::caution
 Prior to version 3.0.0, upgrading or restarting DLE meant losing all the running clones.
-Since In DLE 3.0.0, clones became persistent: after any restart – including VM restart - existing Postgres containers are restarted as well.
+In DLE 3.0.0, clones became persistent: after any restart – including VM restart - existing Postgres containers are restarted as well.
 The same should apply to future upgrades unless a specific upgrade breaks backward compatibility (consulting release notes is advised).
 :::

 ## Observe Database Lab Engine logs